King Kamehameha (horse)

-King Kamehameha (キングカメハメハ, March 20, 2001 - August 10, 2019) was a Japanese Thoroughbred racehorse and sire.
+King Kamehameha (キングカメハメハ, Kingu Kamehameha) was a Japanese Thoroughbred racehorse and sire.
 After winning both of his races as a two-year-old, he established himself as the best colt of his generation in Japan in 2004 with a five-race winning streak including the Mainichi Hai, NHK Mile Cup, Tokyo Yushun and Kobe Shimbun Hai.
 After sustaining a tendon injury he was retired from racing with a record of seven wins and one third place from eight starts.
 He became one of the most successful breeding stallions in Japan winning two sires' championships.

 Background

 King Kamehameha was a bay horse with no white markings bred in Japan by Northern Farm.
 His sire, Kingmambo was a highly successful breeding stallion.
 His progeny included the British Classic winners Russian Rhythm, King's Best, Henrythenavigator, Virginia Waters and Rule of Law as well as major winners in Japan (El Condor Pasa), France (Divine Proportions) and the United States (Lemon Drop Kid).
 King Kamehameha's dam Manfath, showed no discernible racing ability, failing to win in seven races in England in 1993 and 1994.
 Manfath did come from a successful female line: her great-great-grandmother Aimee was the ancestor of many major winners including Blushing Groom, Shareta and Encke.

 Before foaling King Kamehameha, Manfath had produced The Deputy, a colt who won the Santa Anita Derby in 2000.
 Manfath was in foal to Kingmambo when she was offered for sale at Keeneland and sold for $600,000.
 She was exported to Japan where she produced King Kamehameha in the following spring.
 During his racing career the colt raced in the colours of Makoto Kaneko and was trained by Kunihide Matsuda.
 The colt was named after a 19th-century Hawaiian monarchy.